-The White House was originally a farm house.
+The White House was originally a farmhouse.
 DiPietro's case study of 1971 claims the White House was built in about 1765.
-The first owner may have been Thomas Emery, a veteran of three enlistments in the Revolutionary War who owned the house in 1786, and later gave it to his son Ziba Emery.
-Emery sold the estate to Joshua Walker in a 1808 auction and was a farmer and innkeeper at the location.
+The first owner may have been Thomas Emery, a Revolutionary War veteran who owned the house in 1786, and later gave it to his son Ziba Emery.
+Emery sold the estate to Joshua Walker in an 1808 auction and was a farmer and innkeeper at the location.

 By 1833, the property was owned by Simeon Mayo.
 It was during this time that Reverend Ephraim K. Avery, an alleged murderer from Tiverton, Rhode Island, was captured at the site.

-The Rindge Historical Society believes that Whitney operated the White House as a stop on the Underground Railroad, offering refuge to people escaping slavery.
+The Rindge Historical Society believes that Whitney operated the White House as a stop on the Underground Railroad, offering refuge to people escaping slavery in the American South.
 Rindge did have an anti-slavery society, and purportedly there was a secret passageway through the attic to a hiding area on the floor below.
 John D. Whitney purchased the property in 1900, and George Emory bought the estate in 1902 and built the Manor.

-When the property was sold to the college, the St. Peters, who had lived in the White House for 23 years, moved to the house at the beginning of College Rd.
-(University Dr.).
+When the property was sold to the college, the St. Peters, who had lived in the White House for 23 years, moved to the house at the beginning of College Road (later University Dr.).
 That building later became the Office of Campus Safety.
 The White House became a women's dormitory.

 By fall 1966, the White House was refurbished for use as the college infirmary.
 It included two examining rooms, nurses' quarters, a waiting room, and two wards each for boys and girls, as well as an isolation ward.
-A new tile floor, new plumbing, and electrical work was installed.
-(Pierce Arrow, 8/22/66)
+A new tile floor, new plumbing, and electrical work were installed (Pierce Arrow 08/12/1966).

 In 1971, the White House served as a dispensary and nurses' residence.